-With all radioactive sources well away, eg the other side of the lab, count the background radiation in the working area for 1000 seconds1, then divide by 10 to get the count over 100 seconds.
-(This gives a reasonable estimate of the expected count per 100 seconds and reduces the chance of a false negative.)
-Then slide out the filter paper.
+With all radioactive sources well away, eg the other side of the lab, count the background radiation in the working area

 Place a fresh piece of the same filter paper on the tray.
 Draw a circle 20 mm diameter (eg draw around a penny).
 For cup sources, use forceps to take the source out of its container, and gently wipe the open end keeping it within the area of the 20 mm circle.
 For sources, including bottles, which cannot be wiped on paper easily, fold the filter paper to make a small pad with an area about the size of the GM tube window.
 Hold the pad of paper in your forceps and gently wipe it over the surfaces of the source.
 For a protactinium generator, wipe around the bottle seal.
 Test the radium-226 cup sources last - see 11.4.5